-Almost all (95%) cases of endometrial cancer present as abnormal uterine bleeding or unscheduled postmenopausal bleeding (PMB).
-In postmenopausal women with PMB, a well-defined endometrium measuring 5 mm or less is unlikely to be cancerous^{14,15}.
+Almost all (95%) cases of endometrial carcinoma cases present as abnormal uterine bleeding or unscheduled postmenopausal bleeding (PMB).
+In postmenopausal women with PMB, a well-defined endometrium measuring 5 mm or less is unlikely to be cancerous 14,15.

-Note: reference values vary, and some centres use a threshold of 4 $\rm mm^{15,16}$.
-Agree PMB protocols locally with clinicians.
+Note: reference values vary, and some centres use a threshold of 4 mm^{15,16}.
+Ait is important to agree PMB protocols locally with clinicians.